 The motivation is always the same – to see flashes of excellence emerge from the divoted ground.
 The teacher starts out wanting to be a great player, then one day re-channels that ambition into teaching.
 Conscious or not, the search begins for a protégé, but it’s the teachers who take no student for granted, who, I believe, are most likely to come across that proverbial one great talent that gives their career distinction.

 Jack Grout spent the 1950s at Scioto nurturing “Jackie Boy” Nicklaus (as the pro always called him) and then, years later, waiting for his own son, Dick, who showed promise, to develop into some greatness of his own.
-Other than prodigious length off the tee, Dick never displayed the traits of anything but a respectable tournament player.
+Other than a stylish swing and prodigious length off the tee, Dick never displayed the traits of anything but a respectable tournament player.
 For that reason, he looks back now and savors the summer days spent in his father’s world, listening to grown-up conversation, trying this or that swing technique, scooping up 10-for-ones in the Jeep.

-Meanwhile, golf history had begun to unfold in the person of Nicklaus, who was thirteen years older than Dick Grout and already the golfer whose development under Jack Grout would define the pro’s teaching career.
+Meanwhile, golf history had begun to unfold in the person of Nicklaus, who was fourteen years older than Dick Grout and already the golfer whose development under Jack Grout would define the pro’s teaching career.

 To think that the way things turned out cast no shadow across Dick’s path would be naïve, and when his father lay dying, Dick drew up the strength to address it.

 “I was holding his hand,” Dick recalls, “and I said to him, ‘Dad, we both worked so hard to bring out my best as a player, and it didn’t work out the way we wanted.
 I just want to say I’m sorry I never became the player you wanted me to be.'”

 “He looked at me and said, ‘Dickie, it’s OK.
 You were a good player, and you were a good boy, and that’s just fine with me.'”